toothfairychallenges/miccai2024/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Welcome to the **Tooth Fairy: Supervised and Semi-Supervised Maxillofacial Image Segmentation Challenge** joint-event for [MICCAI 2023](https://conferences.miccai.org/2023/en/)!
+Welcome to the **ToothFairy Challenges: Supervised and Semi-supervised Multi-Structure Segmentation and Landmark Detection in Dental Data** joint-event for [MICCAI 2024](https://conferences.miccai.org/2024/en/)!

-This event will host two challenges of MICCAI 2023:
+This event will host three challenges of MICCAI 2024:
 >
-- [`ToothFairy`](https://toothfairychallenge.eu): A Cone-Beam Computed Tomography Segmentation Challenge
+- [`ToothFairy2`](https://toothfairy2.grand-challenge.org/): Multi-Structure Segmentation in CBCT Volumes;
+- 3DTeethLand: 3D Teeth Landmarks Detection Challenge;
-- STS: Semi-supervised Teeth Segmentation Challenge.
-This competition consists of two tracks:
+- Semi-supervised Teeth Segmentation;
-  - [`STS-2D`](https://tianchi.aliyun.com/competition/entrance/532086/introduction): Semi-supervised Tooth Segmentation on Panoramic X-ray Image
-  - [`STS-3D`](https://tianchi.aliyun.com/competition/entrance/532087/introduction): Semi-supervised Tooth Segmentation on Cone Beam Computed Tomography Volume

-Together, both challenges will organize a joint event called "Tooth Fairy: Supervised and Semi-Supervised Maxillofacial Image Segmentation Challenge" at the MICCAI Conference.
-In this half-day joint-event, we will have a combined introduction and overview on the topics of maxillofacial image segmentation, followed by two sessions (1.5h each) devoted to summarizing and announcing the results of each challenge.
+Together, the three challenges will organize a joint event called "ToothFairy Challenges: Supervised and Semi-supervised Multi-Structure Segmentation and Landmark Detection in Dental Data" at the MICCAI 2024 Conference.
+In this half-day joint-event, we will have a combined introduction and overview on the topics of maxillofacial image segmentation, followed by three sessions (1h each) devoted to summarizing and announcing the results of each challenge.

-Our joint-event will take place on the 8th of October in Vancouver, Canada.
+Our joint-event will take place on the 6th of October in Marrakesh, Morocco.
 Stay tuned for more information!
 Don't forget to checkout and register on challenge-specific websites.